Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **[Open a bank account](/guides/first-bank-account-in-germany)**
     Germans pay their rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
 If you can't open a bank account, use [Wise](/out/transferwise) to send money from another country.
 - [ ] **Create accounts on housing websites**
     Make complete, detailed profiles on [ImmobilienScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/).
 You will need them to apply for apartments.
-A detailed profile improves your chances.
+A detailed profile improves your chances.[^27]
 - [ ] **Prepare the [required documents](#required-documents)**
     To find an apartment, you have to be fast.
 You must have your documents ready.